zhetai/motia/packages/snap/README.md

 ### `motia dev`

 Initiates a dev environment for your project allowing you to use Motia Workbench (visualization tool for your flows).
+For Python projects, this will automatically use the configured virtual environment.

 ```sh
 motia dev [options]